PeterLeSouchu/PeterLeSouchu/README.md

 ###

 <p align="left">Young developer with a passion for new technologies, programming, and AI.
-Eager to learn 📚, I constantly seek to expand my skills and stay on top of the latest innovations. <br><br>I'm developing a web application named "Develup" that will allow junior developers to collaborate on projects, helping them gain experience and improve their development skills</p>
+Eager to learn 📚, I constantly seek to expand my skills and stay on top of the latest innovations. <br><br>I’m developing a web application that gathers various mini-games and also work on NextJs projects with public API.</p>

 ###